The basics of decoupling capacitors

 Is a capacitor always enough?

 A well-chosen decoupling capacitor can greatly reduce switching noise, but the component has a finite capacitance and a non-zero impedance.
-Curiously, the capacitor’s impedance increases not only toward DC, but also toward very high frequencies; the latter is due to its parasitic inductance, which gets in the way of a typical MLCC supplying high currents at (sine wave) frequencies above 100 MHz or so.
+The capacitor’s impedance increases not only toward DC, but also toward very high frequencies; this is because of the fairly large, conductive surface area inside the device that forms a small inductor and limits the capacitor’s response speed.
+The end result is that a typical MLCC can’t supply high currents at (sine wave) frequencies above 100 MHz or so.

-In other words, some attenuated noise will inevitably get through — and adding extra capacitors is probably not going to help.
+In other words, some attenuated high-frequency noise will inevitably get through — and while adding extra capacitors can offer some modest improvement, the strategy has diminishing returns.

-In sensitive circuits, the problem of this residual high-frequency noise can be further mitigated by placing a small ferrite bead in line with the supply and ahead of the decoupling caps.
-The inductor provides a low impedance path (few milliohms) for DC signals while impeding megahertz-range AC much better than a capacitor can — usually performing well to 1 GHz or so, at which point parasitics once again get in the way.
+In sensitive circuits, the problem of this residual high-frequency noise can be further mitigated by placing a small ferrite bead in series with the supply and ahead of the decoupling caps.
+The inductor provides a low impedance path (few milliohms) for DC signals while impeding megahertz-range AC much better than a shunt capacitor to the ground can — usually performing well to 1 GHz or so, at which point parasitics once again get in the way.

 The following example from the spec for SAM S70 MCUs, recommending the use of two beads with an impedance of 470 Ω at 100 MHz on the supply lines for the USB transceiver and the phase-locked loop (PLL) clock multiplier: